flopezag/fiware-sla/README.md

 The service is configured in order to send the data to the [FIWARE OpenStack Monasca](monasca.lab.fiware.org) service in order to keep a historical information about the resolution of the tickets.
-You can check those meassurements directly over the Monasca API but previously it is required to obtain a secure token associated to the ceilometer service requesting it to the Keystone instance:
+You can check those measurements directly over the Monasca API but previously it is required to obtain a secure token associated to the Ceilometer service requesting it to the Keystone instance:

 ```console
 curl -X POST   http://cloud.lab.fiware.org:4730/v2.0/tokens  \